 Once you become involved in the world of firearms and handguns, you will quickly be exposed to the Glock 19 semi-automatic handgun.
 It’s physically impossible, due to the giant reputation by this company, and the fact that the 19 is considered a stellar handgun of extreme reliability.

 While the company began in 1963, it didn’t produce its first pistol until 1982 after two years of research and development.
 Glock had joined a competition to produce a reliable handgun for the Austrian army.
 It had to meet a list of criteria, and out of the pistols offered, Glock won the contract.

-Over the years since, Glock has maintained that reputation for durable, reliable, and affordable handguns.
+Over the years, Glock has maintained that reputation for durable, reliable, and affordable handguns.
 They led the world in polymer frames, lightening the load for those who need to carry a handgun daily.